databrary/design/ridir-16/narrative.md

 Databrary permits users to upload, store, organize, and share data with collaborators, the full community of authorized Databrary users, or the public.
 Users may also search for, browse, view, and download videos stored on the site.
-Users may seek out videos with specific characteristics such participant ages or recording context (home, lab, or school) for recoding and reanalysis.
+Users may view specific characteristics of videos such participant ages or recording context (home, lab, or school) for recoding and reanalysis.
-Databrary empowers users to search for and stream in the browser or download video highlights -- clips that may be shown in public settings for educational or research purposes like lectures or talks.
+Databrary empowers users to stream in the browser or download videos or video highlights -- clips that may be shown for educational or research purposes like lectures or talks.
 Thus, Databrary supports data sharing, data reuse, and pre/non-research uses of shared videos and associated materials.
 The system does so while solving the thorniest problems associated with sharing video.

 ##### Databrary's policies enable the sharing of identifiable data

+(*Need Lisa's review here (and probably elsewhere).*)

 Policies for openly sharing identifiable data in ways that securely preserve participant privacy are essential for sharing research video.
 Databrary does not attempt to de-identify videos.